 Why would you do that?
 Well, according to an article by Carrie Kellenberger this was done because small feet were a sign of prestige, beauty and wealth.

-In spite of this- now lets be honest with each other, wearing high heeled shoes isn’t the most comfortable thing, even Lady Gaga wears joggers when she’s not performing.
-If it were, those fold up ballet flats wouldn’t have been invented and tucked into our clutches.
+Now lets be honest with each other, wearing high heeled shoes isn’t the most comfortable thing, even Lady Gaga wears joggers when she’s not performing.
+If it were comfortable, those fold up ballet flats wouldn’t have been invented and tucked into our hand bags.

 I’m the first to say I love waring my heels.
 But whilst they look good they aren’t that great for you.
 Long term wear- I mean wearing them all day everyday, impacts your feet, ankles, calves and hips as well as severely impacting your spine and knees.